GT Leasing offers its clients a timely fleet management tool – The Sale and Leaseback Option.

-The Sale and Leaseback option enables businesses to free up capital that would otherwise be trapped in the rolling fleet.
+Growing businesses often find themselves with large amounts of cash unproductively locked up in their fleets.
+The Sale and Leaseback option enables businesses to free up the trapped capital and use it more efficiently in G&A items that are more difficult and expensive to borrow against.
 This is an efficient technique that enables you to inject cash directly back into your business, improving cash flow and removing liabilities from your balance sheet, while gaining access to a professional fleet management team.

 This exercise often raises cash, even for fleets that are currently financed at a bank or leasing company, by renegotiating lower interest rates and/or lengthening near-end-of-term leases or installment contracts.